 With the proper configuration of the list manager, you will have the opportunity to select only those sources that suit your requirements best.
 This way you can allow or block requests with certain sources so they won’t reach your platform or DSPs.
 All these sources will be featured on the lists that include the following (six) categories: domains/bundles, publisher IDs, Site/App IDs, CRIDs, Domains (ADM), and Adomains.

 In order to create a new filter list, just click the “New Filter List” button and select the settings for your SSPs and DSPs.
 Then add the name, choose the type – allowed or blocked list, select your category of the list and choose SSP and DSP connections to apply the filter lists on.
-Please follow the link to find out more details on how this functionality works.

 This time we did the utmost we could to enhance your SmartHub and equip it with useful functionalities that boost system effectiveness and make it easier to overview the performance.
 Now that there are more options for DSP and SSP integrations you can benefit from a powerful media-trading ecosystem that translates into higher revenues and ROI.
 If you have a minute and some ideas on features that’d come in handy in boosting your system capacities, don’t shy away from telling us or use a “suggest feature” button in the right top corner of your platform dashboard.